Ringspo is reader supported

-If it was being bought new from a chain jeweler, it would cost considerably more.
+If it was being bought new from a chain jeweler like Kay or Zales, it would cost considerably more.

-So how much could we get for our ring at each of the different types of jewelry buyer, and where is the best place to sell it for you?
+So how much could we get for our ring at each of the different types of jewelry buyer?

-Pawnbrokers’ business model is to offer people who need money fast lower than market value for whatever goods they have available.
-They are taking advantage of people’s need for.
+Pawn shops’ business model is to offer people who need money fast lower than market value for their goods, taking advantage of people’s need for quick money.

-When we asked for a price for our 1.21 carat emerald cut diamond from a NY-based pawnbroker, the price we were offered was the lowest out of any of the buyers: $$1,200 – $1,400.
+When I asked for a price for our 1.21 carat emerald cut diamond from a NY-based local pawn shop, the price we were offered was the lowest out of any of the buyers: $1,200 – $1,400.